 Transfer the batter back into the jug and pour some of it into your pre-heated waffle maker.
 Once the waffles is cooked, transfer to a cooling rack and repeat with the rest of the batter until it's all used up.

-How long do the waffles last for?
+How long do the waffles last for and can they be frozen?

 The waffles are best eaten fresh, shortly after you've made them.
 However, once they have fully cooled, you can put them in the fridge for 2-3 days or in the freezer for up to 3 months.
 To reheat I put them in the toaster for 1-2 minutes as it crisps them up again as well as making them nice and warm.
 For frozen waffles use the defrost setting if your toaster has one, or put them in the fridge overnight to defrost, or on the kitchen counter.